MoiColl/Tree_of_life_2020/Week43/friday/README.md

 ### 1. Revising D and D' to quantify Linkage Disequilibrium

+In class I'll explain how to calculate D and D' and the most important insight I've got from these two statistics.

+You can check the [PDF](linkage.pdf) explaining exercise 6.1 from Nielsen and Slatkin's book that I'll use.
+Here you also have the document in [Rmd](linkage.Rmd) in case you want to play with the code bits.

 ### 2. MEGAX exercise to analyze patterns of synonymous vs. non–synonymous substitutions

 Learning goals of this computer session: